Montana Car Insurance

 In Montana, there are two classes of learner's permits.
 Teens as young as 14½ may be eligible to receive a Traffic Education Learner's License (TELL) if they are currently enrolled in a state-approved traffic education program.
 Holders of a TELL permit are allowed to drive only when supervised by a licensed parent or guardian.

-After having completed a state-approved traffic education program and beginning at age 15, teens may be eligible for a Learner's License, which allows them to drive while accompanied by a parent or guardian or with a licensed driver age 18 years or older authorized by the parent or guardian.
+Teens may qualify for a Learner's License after completing a traffic education program approved by the state beginning at age 15.
+This Learner's License allows them to drive with a parent or guardian or with a licensed driver aged 18 or older who has been authorized by the parent or guardian.
 The permit is valid for up to one year and must be held for at least six months before the driver is eligible for a First-Year Restricted License.
 Learner's License holders must acquire at least 50 hours of supervised driving, 10 of which must be nighttime driving, before being eligible to apply for a First-Year Restricted License.

 First-Year Restricted License

-Upon receiving a First-Year Restricted License, teens are allowed to drive only between the hours of 5:00 a.m. and 11:00 p.m., with some exceptions, including: emergencies, farm-related activities, travel to and from school, church or work, and for parent-authorized purposes.
+After receiving a First-Year Restricted License, teens are allowed to drive only between the hours of 5:00 AM and 11:00 PM, with some exceptions, including: emergencies, farm-related activities, travel to and from school, church or work, and for parent-authorized purposes.
 For the first six-month period, drivers are allowed only one unrelated passenger under age 18 unless they are accompanied by a licensed driver age 18 or older.
-For the second six month period, drivers are allowed up to three unrelated passengers under age 18, unless accompanied by a licensed driver age 18 or older.
+For the second six-month period, drivers are allowed up to three unrelated passengers under age 18, unless accompanied by a licensed driver age 18 or older.